prayagpadwal/EDA-on-Loan-application-data/README.md

 Pandas for data manipulation
 Matplotlib and Seaborn for data visualization
 Conclusion:
 The EDA provided valuable insights into the data, revealing relationships between different features and the default rate.
-These insights are critical for any subsequent predictive modeling and for making informed decisions in the loan approval process.
+These insights are critical for any subsequent predictive modeling and for making informed decisions in the loan approval process.tive modeling and for making informed decisions in the loan approval process.